 If you’ve been through the challenges of spine tumor treatment, the next step after recovery can often be one of the scariest — getting back to your life, and living it on your terms.

 Spine tumors can cause pain, numbness, weakness, and loss of balance.
 These symptoms can affect how you do everyday activities, such as getting in and out of bed, walking, bathing, and getting dressed.
 Radiation therapy can help relieve these symptoms, but you may need additional treatments, including medication, physical therapy, or assistive devices to decrease pain and get back mobility during and after your treatment.

 The experts at the Memorial Sloan Kettering Survivorship Center offer services and support to help you and your loved ones understand and prepare for life after treatment.
 We’ll work with you to help figure out what your “next step” — or steps — should be.

 Physical and occupational therapy can help you get back key functions and enjoy daily activities again.
-The Sillerman Center for Rehabilitation at Memorial Sloan Kettering has dedicated experts who can help you recover after treatment for spine tumors.
+Our dedicated rehabilitation experts can help you recover after treatment for spine tumors.
 We’ll help you learn therapeutic exercises and neuromuscular training to strengthen your lower body and improve endurance and balance.
 These exercises can prevent falls and other injuries and help decrease pain throughout recovery.

 Sometimes, you and your loved ones just need someone to talk to someone who’s trained to help you make sense of your journey before, during, and after treatment.